 Earlier today, we got a glimpse at the collab when Beckham posted the commercial to her Instagram account, which starts airing tomorrow.
 (It's the designer's first-ever TV ad, FYI.)
 In addition to getting a better idea of the line's look, we scored an always-welcome '90s throwback, too: "Spice Up Your Life" is the spot's soundtrack.
 "I'm proud of my past, and I'm still very close to the other girls [in the group]; when we started talking about the music, Target said, 'We tend to like '90s pop songs,' and I said, 'Hello!
 I've got some contacts," Beckham explained.
 "The Spice Girls were so much about girl power and fun, and there's an energy that the song brings to the ad; you can't help but smile and dance."

 The lineup will range from $6 to $70, with most items priced under $40.
 Beckham worked on the collection with the Target team in a slew of different cities, including London, New York, Miami, and L.A. (no, there wasn't a design pitstop in Target's Minneapolis HQ, however).
 Beckham says she was quite entrenched in the design process: "I am a bit of a control freak, and Target was very open to the fact that I wanted to be so involved."

-You'll still have to wait a bit to score any Victoria Beckham on the cheap for yourself.
+So, you can finally score any Victoria Beckham on the cheap for yourself.
 (We know, we know, it's been a seriously arduous wait.)
-But, luckily, you can check out the collection in full, ahead.
+Check out the collection in full, ahead.
 So, get those shopping lists ready for your early-morning Target pitstop or online shopping spree when the collection drops on April 9th in Target stores and online, with select pieces available on VictoriaBeckham.com.